learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 ## Objectives
 You will be able to:

-* Understand the concept of symmetrical distribution
+* Understand the concept of a symmetrical distribution
-* Calculate and describe skewness and kurtosis as measures of non-symmetry and diverging from normality
+* Calculate and describe skewness and kurtosis as measures of asymmetry and divergence from normality

 ## Symmetric Distributions